 Doug currently lives in Tallahassee with his four cats, spending most of his free time banging away on the keyboard, writing, rewriting and submitting.
 He finds the writing and rewriting enjoyable, the submitting not so much.
 Free time pursuits include going to FSU Women’s Soccer and Volleyball Games, Men’s and Women’s Basketball, and of course Football.
 Tired of playing the numbers game, Doug is continuing to submit to agents while also self-publishing online.

 Doug has written in several of the genres of the fantastic, including near and far future science fiction, urban and high fantasy, and alternate history.
 The Deep Dark Well is a novel of the far future, in which aKuiper Belt Miner from Alabama meets a superman on an enormous station built around a black hole.
 The Hunger is an Urban Fantasy involving vampires in the mold of Bram Stoker’s Dracula.
 The Convoy is a novel set in an alternate World War 2 in which the Kaiser still rules after a German Victory in the first war.
 He is currently submitting a gunpowder fantasy called The Chronicles of Connor McMennamin to agents, to be followed by a novel, Shadows of the Multiverse, built around string theory and an terrifying race from another dimension.
 Diamonds in the Sand, another early work concerning nanotech in the near future, will be released as a free eBook on this site.
 Of major importance is the Refuge series, which has gone through several iterations before the last novel.
-Concerning the trials of transplanted Earth people into a dimension of archetypes such as elves and dragons, it is planned as a ten to fifteen volume series.
+Concerning the trials of transplanted Earth people into a dimension of archetypes such as elves and dragons, it was planned as a ten to fifteen volume series.
 Exodus concerns a human empire which fled Earth two thousand years prior, establishing a thousand year empire, which the hated aliens have now found.
 In science fiction Doug loves playing with Nanotechnology and Black Holes, while in fantasy he prefers to model societies using realistic military and economic models.